Roztocze National Park: Geography

 The park is located in the picturesque Roztocze Środkowe region in the upper Wieprz river valley.
 These parts separate Lublin Upland (Polish: Wyżyna Lubelska) from Sandomierz Dale (Polish: Kotlina Sandomierska).
 The water of the main river running through the park — the Wieprz — is of the second class of purity.
 There are two streams that originate here: the Szum (2.5 km) and the Świerszcz (7.5 km).

 Roztoczański National Park boasts unique tree formations.
 There are more than 400 ancient trees there referred to as "nature monuments" as well as some of the largest firs in all of in Poland (up to 50 meters high).
 Tourists have a choice of using five walking trails or a dedicated bicycle trail.

 Wildlife

-Among mammals living in the park are red deer, roe deer, boar, red fox, grey wolf, and eurasian badger.
-In 1979 European beavers were reintroduced and now colonies of the mammal thrive in the Wieprz valley.
-In 1982 Polish ponies were brought here.
+Among mammals living in the park are common red deer, roe deer, Central European boar, red fox, Eurasian wolf, and European badger.
+In 1979 Eurasian beavers were reintroduced and now colonies of the mammal thrive in the Wieprz valley.
+In 1982 Koniks were brought here.

 There have been registered around 190 species of birds, including eagles, storks, and woodpeckers.
-Reptiles are represented by lizards, common European adders, and grass snakes as well as the endangered European pond terrapin.
+Reptiles are represented by lizards, common European adders, and grass snakes as well as the endangered European pond turtle.
 Insect fauna is interesting, with more than 2000 species.